USC-SQL/Violist/README.md

 Structure of config.txt:

-path-to-parent-folder-of-android--1      (android--1 contains an android.jar)
+path-to-parent-folder-of-android-8      (android-8 contains an android.jar)

 path-to-parent-folder-of-apk

 apkName.apk

-classlist.txt                            (a list of the names of all the classes)

 loopUnraveledTime                        (how many times loops are unraveled)